 After successful completion, the configure script generates a configuration file Makefile.config and prints a summary of the configuration.
 If anything looks wrong, re-run ./configure with different options, or edit Makefile.config by hand.

-From the same directory where ./configure was executed, issue the command
+Building the system From the same directory where ./configure was executed, issue the command

 or, on a N-core machine, to take advantage of parallel compilation: